Medical and Research Library News

 Conclusions: Melanoma incidence in Texas increased over the study time period, with the most-at-risk populations being non-Hispanic White individuals, males, and individuals aged 50 years and older.
 The stable rates of late-stage melanoma among racial and ethnic minority populations and rural populations highlight potential differences in access to diagnostic care.
 Future prevention efforts may benefit from increasing access to dermatologic care in areas with higher rates of late-stage melanoma at diagnosis.

-New eBooks in the library
+New eBooks at the library

 Academic & Scientific Poster Presentation: A Modern Comprehensive Guide by Nicholas Rowe